mathieu-benoit/istio-gatekeeper-demos/docs/demos/demo-config-sync.md

 peerauthnmeshstrictmtls.constraints.gatekeeper.sh/mesh-level-strict-mtls   dryrun               1
 ```

-In order to have `peerauthnmeshstrictmtls` and `authzpolicydefaultdeny` `Constraints` working, we needed to extend the default Gatekeeper config in order to take into account Istio resources.
+In order to have `peerauthnmeshstrictmtls` and `authzpolicydefaultdeny` `Constraints` working, we needed to extend the default Gatekeeper config to take into account the Istio resources.

-## Enforce Istio sidecar injection
+### Istio sidecar injection policy enforcement

 Here are the two policies previously deployed in order to guarantee that the wokloads are included in the Mesh:
 - `K8sRequiredLabels` - requires any `Namespace` in the mesh to contain the specific Istio sidecar proxy injection label: `istio-injection` with the value `enabled`